Skip to Content

 Language Development in Young Dual Language Learners

 Young children learning more than one language develop their language skills through experiences, interactions, and exposure to various communication methods.
 Be patient with your child’s language acquisition; bilingual children might take slightly longer to reach certain milestones, but their overall development remains on track.
+Children learning two languages may go through a quiet period while their brains are processing the skills required to learn and speak multiple languages.
+This is normal and does not necessarily mean they are falling behind in their language development.

 Historically, little attention and support has been provided to the unique developmental needs of infant and toddler dual language learners.
 But that is thankfully, changing.